ICGC-TCGA-PanCancer/pcawg-oxog-filter/README.md

 # pcawg-oxog-filter
-The CWL workflow to execute the OxoG filter.
+The CWL workflow to execute the OxoG filter _only_.